drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

     <img src="/images/github.png" alt="GitHub" style="width:40px; height:40px; vertical-align: middle;">
   </a>

-# PARTt 1.
+# Part 1.
 Decoding Fashion MNIST: A Modern Benchmark for Deep Learning

 You’ve seen it before: the iconic handwritten digits from the MNIST dataset, the quintessential benchmark for machine learning enthusiasts.
-But here’s the thing — **MNIST** is old news.
+But here’s the thing — MNIST is old news.
 It’s solved, overused, and no longer representative of real-world challenges. **Fashion MNIST** is a modern, robust alternative that brings fresh complexity to the table.

 Fashion MNIST is a game-changer.
 With its focus on apparel images like shirts, sneakers, and dresses, it mirrors the kind of messy, nuanced data we deal with today.
 Whether you’re a budding data scientist or a seasoned researcher, Fashion MNIST offers a sandbox to hone your skills and push the boundaries of what’s possible.

-In this blog, we’ll unravel the story of Fashion MNIST.
+In this part, I’ll unravel the story of `Fashion MNIST`.
 You’ll learn:

  - What makes it unique compared to its predecessor.
  - How to load, visualise, and pre-process the dataset.
  - Why it’s become the go-to benchmark for image classification.

-Let’s dive in.

 ### What is Fashion MNIST?
 Fashion MNIST, created by *Zalando Research*, is a dataset of grayscale images representing 10 clothing categories.
 Each image is 28x28 pixels and labeled with one of 10 classes, including T-shirts, trousers, dresses, and more.